NetBSD/src/usr.bin/xlint/lint1/README.md

 Lint tries to continue parsing and checking even after seeing errors.
 This part of lint is not robust though, so expect some crashes here, as variables may not be properly initialized or be null pointers.
+The cleanup after handling a parse error is often incomplete.

 # Fundamental types